Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Geometrical test with the cross-correlation method

 The full Fisher matrix can be expressed by a simple sum of two Fisher matrices, $\bvec{F}=\bvec{F}^{\rm CMB}+\bvec{F}^{\rm CC}$, where $\bvec{F}^{\rm CC}$ denotes the Fisher matrix from the cross-correlation measurement:

-where Cov is the covariance matrix given by Eq.~(\ref{eq:covariance}).
-The maximum wavenumber $k_{\rm max}$ is set to the maximum scale up to which the nonlinear matter power spectrum at the mean redshift is expected to be accurate to within 1\% level as in Fig.~\ref{fig:clnormalized}.
+where Cov is the covariance matrix given by equation (\ref{eq:covariance}).
+The maximum wavenumber $k_{\rm max}$ is set to the maximum scale up to which the non-linear matter power spectrum at the mean redshift is expected to be accurate to within 1\% level as in Fig.~\ref{fig:clnormalized}.
+As the large-scale structure has less non-linearity at higher redshifts, we can theoretically model the cross-power spectrum more accurately up to the larger wavenumber, enabling tighter constraints on the angular diameter distances.

-For comparison, we also show a forecast for using the three-dimensional power spectrum of the spectroscopic sample to estimate the cosmological distances, $H(z_i)$ and $D_A(z_i)$.
+For comparison, we also show a forecast for using the three-dimensional power spectrum of the spectroscopic sample to estimate the cosmological distances, $H(z_i)$ and $D_{\rm A}(z_i)$.
 We follow the methods in \citet{SeoEisenstein:07} \citep[also see][]{Ellisetal:12}.
-We model the redshift-space distortion \citep[RSD;][]{Kaiser:87} and its nonlinear effects \citep{Eisensteinetal:07a} for the three-dimensional power spectrum with additional parameters; $\beta_i = d\ln D(z_i)/d\ln a / b_s$ and $H(z_i)$.
+We model the RSD \citep{Kaiser:87} and its non-linear effects \citep{Eisensteinetal:07a} for the three-dimensional power spectrum with additional parameters; $\beta_i = \id\ln D(z_i)/\id\ln a / b_{\rm s}$ and $H(z_i)$.
 The fiducial value of $\beta$ is listed in Table~\ref{tab:forecasts}.
 However the results are not sensitive to the details, because the power spectrum information at relevant wavenumber bins is limited by the shot noise contamination for the sparse spectroscopic sample we are interested in.

 Table~\ref{tab:forecasts} and Fig.~\ref{fig:daerror} show an expected accuracy of the angular diameter distance measurement in each redshift bin via the cross-correlation method.
-The cross-correlation method allows an improvement in the geometrical test compared to the three-dimensional auto-power spectrum analysis, by reducing the shot noise contamination.
-For the SDSS/BOSS spectroscopic quasar catalogues, the cross-correlation method enables the fractional accuracy better than 10\% in each redshift bin, if the photometric galaxy survey has a full overlap with the SDSS/BOSS footprints and we can select adequate galaxy samples whose photo-$z$ errors are better than $\lambda_z=0.1-0.2$ (see Eq.~\ref{eq:photoz_accuracy}).
+The cross-correlation method allows for an improvement in the geometrical test compared to the three-dimensional auto-power spectrum analysis, by reducing the shot noise contamination.
+For the SDSS/BOSS spectroscopic quasar catalogues, the cross-correlation method improves the fractional accuracy to better than 10\% in each redshift bin, if the photometric galaxy survey has a full overlap with the SDSS/BOSS footprints and if we can select adequate galaxy samples whose photo-$z$ errors are better than $\lambda_z=0.1-0.2$ (see equation \ref{eq:photoz_accuracy}).
 Also, an advantage of this method is to determine the angular diameter distance up to a high redshift of $z\simeq 3$, where the cosmic expansion is well in the decelerating expansion phase.